unrealxinfinity/LDTS/Docs/README.md

 ### Field builder
 #### Problem in Context:
-The field has various elements in its composition which are the Walls (two types), the boulders, the targets and the dozer (player).
-Since we have different arenas depending on the level we are playing, instead having a builder to each level, we have a loader
+In this game, the areas that the player can't reach are filled with walls.
+However, it is impossible to touch most of these walls.
-Checking collision with every wall is inefficient.
-In this game's levels, the areas of the screen that aren't relevant to the level are filled with walls, and since nothing will ever touch them, checking for collision with them is not necessary.
+Checking collision with every wall is inefficient, since only a handful of them will ever be actually important for a collision check.
-#### The Pattern:
+#### The Solution:
-The design pattern used is **_Decorator Pattern_**.
-It allows adding a behavior to an existing object at runtime, that is, it dynamically adds additional responsibilities to an object.
+We can differentiate two separate types of wall.
 #### Implementation:
 By creating an "ImportantWall" class that is a subclass of Wall and is functionally identical, we can differentiate between walls that are just decoration (notably, walls behind walls) and walls that matter for collision.
 Thus, the level saves two lists of walls.
 <p align="center" justify="center">